antitree/keyctl-unmask/README.md

 Deploying as a Job will run this on each node in the cluster to let you figure out if any cluster has interesting things within each Node.
-This creates a PVC to store the results of each Node's keychain.
+This creates a PVC to store the results of trying to extract each Node's keyrings.

 ```bash
 keyctl apply -f examples/k8s/keyctl-unmask-job.yaml